dimven/SpringNodes/README.md

    The package repository is posted under the MIT license.
 You will find all the [sample files](https://github.com/dimven/SpringNodes/tree/master/Samples) and brief descriptions [here](https://github.com/dimven/SpringNodes/wiki/Node-Documentation), that can further demonstrate how some of the nodes work.

-   Your recommendations and ideas on how to improve this package further are always welcome.
+   Nobody likes squeaky springs.
+Therefore your recommendations and ideas on how to improve this package further are always welcome.
 Please be sure to report any [issues](https://github.com/dimven/SpringNodes/issues) or feedback directly to the repository.

    Some of the nodes provided in this package have been sprung by existing content, such as the wonderful SteamNodes, archi-lab.net, Clockwork and LunchBox, because every great mechanism could use a spare spring from time to time.
-The aim is to always either improve upon the original content by enabling additional functionality or opening up new uses.
-By giving it a new twist, we avoid affecting the original content's direction.
+The aim is to always improve upon the original content either by enabling additional functionality or opening up new uses.
+By giving it a new twist, we avoid affecting the original content's goals and direction.

 CHANGE LOG